Visit our campuses for a tour and a chat to a Student Advisor about your course options.

 Students of the Graduate Certificate of Business (Tourism and Hospitality Marketing) are required to undertake two business specific subjects and two marketing subjects – one in contemporary marketing and one in tourism and hospitality-specific marketing.

-Upon completion of the Graduate Certificate of Business (Tourism and Hospitality Marketing), students may be eligible to articulate (enter) into the second semester of any ICMS Masters course.
+Upon completion of the Graduate Certificate of Business (Tourism and Hospitality Marketing), students may be eligible to enter (articulate) into the second trimester of an ICMS master’s degree.

 The course structure comprises 4 core subjects across two trimesters.